zgompert/StripeGenetics/README.md

 # GWA of stripe

+I prepared the phenotypic data for mapping with [FormatPheno.R](FormatPheno.R).

 I used the LMM in gemma (version 0.95a) for genome-wide association mapping of stripe (and color) using haplotype 1 from both the green and striped genomes and with and without including chromosome 8 for the kinship matrix.
 Here are the full set of commands I used:

 ```bash